eggsy/website/README.md

 - Install dependencies with your preffered package manager.
   - With pnpm: `pnpm install`
   - With NPM: `npm install`
-- If you are going to use Firebase, you'll need to rename `.env.example` to `.env` and fill the config.
-  - **P.S.** You can use the website without the Fireabse integration as it requires a bunch of additional steps on its own.
-Read the title below for more information.
 - Start the app:
   - For development:
     - With pnpm: `pnpm dev`